PoonamS25/News-Classifier-using-MLOps-pipline/README.md

 newspaper3k  allows us to find, extract, download, and parse articles from a potentially unlimited number of sources.
 Also, this works relatively seamlessly across multiple languages also.
 If that weren’t enough, newspaper is capable of caching articles, multi-threaded downloads, and basic NLP.

+Yesturday, I encountered ‘Topic Modelling’ to classify documents (unstructured data) into their category.
+Latent Dirichlet Allocation (LDA) algorithm has been mentioned in one blog to classify unstructred news.
+So, after collecting news articles text/description I am trying with LDA algorithm.